-6. Structural Causal Models
+6. Structural Causal Models (with Inputs)

-Structural Causal Models (SCMs), also known as Structural Equation Models (SEMs), or Non-Parametric Structural Equation Models (NP-SEMs), provide a class of causal models that can model causal cycles.
-SCMs trace back to the early work on path analysis by geneticist Sewall Wright [Wri21], made their way to econometrics [Haa43, SW60], and became popular in AI due to the work of Judea Pearl [Pea09] and many others.
+Structural Causal Models (SCMs), also known as Non-Parametric Structural Equation Models (NP-SEMs), provide a class of causal models that can model causal cycles.
+SCMs trace back to the early work on path analysis by geneticist Sewall Wright [Wri21], made their way to econometrics [Wri28, Haa43, SW60] and the social sciences [Bol89] under the name Structural Equation Models (SEMs), and became popular in AI due to the work of Judea Pearl [Pea09] and many others.
 In these lecture notes, we give a modern treatment inspired by our own research on the matter [BFPM21, FM20].
+We introduce here a more general class of causal models, namely SCMs 'with inputs' (briefly: 'iSCMs').